Skip to Content

 Option 3: Cut the Whole Flower Spike Off

 If you start to see that the entire flower spike is starting to turn brown and dry up, it is time to cut the whole stem off.
+Your orchid will grow brand new flower stalks from the base of the plant so don’t despair.

 Take a pair of sharp scissors (sterilizing the tip would be a good idea…either in a flame or with rubbing alcohol) and snip the whole spike off as close to the bottom of the plant as possible, without damaging any leaves.

-Orchid Care After Blooming
+More Orchid Care After Flowering

-If you’ve had your plant on display somewhere in your house while in bloom, like I always do, return your plant to a window and let it do its thing.
+After you’ve completed one of the three options describe above, you should resume your normal care routine.
+If you’ve had your plant on display somewhere in your house while in bloom, like I often do, return your plant to a window and let it do its thing.

-East windows are ideal for moth orchids.
-Phalaenopsis are among the low light orchids, but the morning sun is gentle enough on them and will provide enough light for strong growth.
+If you’ve left your plant next to a window during its bloom, then leave it there.
+East windows are ideal for moth orchids regardless of where you live.
+Phalaenopsis are among the low light orchids (another great one is Paphiopedilum), but the morning sun is gentle enough on them and will provide enough light for strong growth.

 These are just a few tips to keep your orchid growing and blooming, but there is really a lot more to learn.